shadowlik/css3-draws/readme.md

 * Use the minimum possible and only CSS3 (I'll try not to use JS)
 * Stick to the most realistc version possible

-All the source codes is available here in GitHub, feel free to download it, improve it, complain about it.
+All the source codes are available here in GitHub, feel free to download it, improve it, complain about it.

 ##Cartman